mkristian/rails-resty-gwt/README.md

 * collections
 * error handling - i.e. validation errors (server side)
 * selenium tests
-* all possible types
+* more types on GWT, i.e. dates
+* hide buttons if the logged in user does not have the permissions to use it

 some little things would be

 * move from `#users:<id>/edit` to `#users/<id>/edit` history tokens
 * Restservices come as singleton when used the @Singleton annotation
 * little left side menu with a link for each model
-* GWT editors to prepare for client side validation
+* GWT editors (which will have client side validation in future(

 ## Note on Patches/Pull Requests